NexPlayer/Android-SDK/advanced.md

 This method is called to stop downloading and saving content in a Downloader event.

-Note that this method cannot be called until after initializing NexPlayer™ by calling init().
+Note that this method cannot be called until after initializing NexPlayer by calling init().
 Anytime a call is made to `DownloaderStart()`, it must be matched by a call to this method to properly stop and finish a Downloader event.

 **Returns**